-Wellness HLT (Health) DESE CODE #08051 ASPEN CODE #06114 Level: Unleveled Credit: 0.5 (Semester) Adolescence is a time of decision-making g.
-In this course students will explore the process of decision making, learn
+Wellness HLT (Health) DESE CODE #08051 ASPEN CODE #06114 Level: Unleveled Credit: 0.5 (Semester) Adolescence is a time of decision-making.

-Adolescence is a time of decision-making.
 In this course students will explore the process of decision making, learn the skills to make good decisions, and discuss the consequences of the decisions they make.
-Topics will include peer relationships, conflict resolution, refusal skills, teen dating violence, alcohol, tobacco, and other drugs; sexuality, healthy relationships, and communicable/non-communicable diseases.
+Topics will include peer relationships, conflict resolution, refusal skills, teen dating violence, alcohol, tobacco, and other drugs; sexuality healthy relationships, and communicable/non-communicable diseases.